ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 In the second subgraph, we'll create a `Review` type that is focused on providing reviews of `Product` entities from the other subgraph.
 We'll do that by defining our `Review` type along with a [service type reference](https://www.apollographql.com/docs/federation/entities/#referencing-an-entity-without-contributing-fields) that represents the `Product`.

-In our new subgraph API we'll need to start by creating the `Product` and defining it with an entity key that matches at least one key from the original subgraph, in our case the `id: ID!` field.
+In our new subgraph API we'll need to start by creating the `Product`.
+When creating the extended service type, make sure to consider the following details

+- The _GraphQL type name_ **must match**.
+Often, this can be accomplished by using the same class name between the projects, but you can also use tools like the `[GraphQLName(string)]` attribute or `IObjectTypeDescriptor<T>.Name(string)` method to explicitly set a GraphQL name.
+- The extended type must include _at least one_ key that matches in both name and GraphQL type from the source graph.
+    - In our example, we'll be referencing the `id: ID!` field that was defined on our `Product`

 <ExampleTabs>